A rendered image of our new sour beer 'Feet Up Thursda''

 Different Styles...

-Taste-wise, these beers offer a wide spectrum—from bright and fruity to deeply funky and barnyard-like, with many showcasing bold fruit additions.
+Taste-wise, a sour beer offers a wide spectrum—from bright and fruity to deeply funky and barnyard-like, with many showcasing bold fruit additions.
 They can also feature herbal or spicy aromas, depending on the style.

-There are many varieties, each with unique origins and brewing techniques that shape their distinct flavor profiles.
+There are many varieties of a sour beer, each with unique origins and brewing techniques that shape their distinct flavour profiles.

-Here are a few popular styles and what to expect:
+Here are a few popular sour beer styles and what to expect:

 This German-style wheat beer is low in alcohol and known for its crisp, tart, and refreshing taste.
 Often served with flavoured syrups like raspberry or woodruff to balance the acidity, it's light-bodied, effervescent, and delightfully zesty.